The-Mycelium-Network/webworkbook/content/topics/types-of-connections/index.md

 !(https://media.geeksforgeeks.org/wp-content/uploads/Capture-86.png)

-There are two types of DSL,namely Assymetric DSL (ADSL) and Symmetric DSL (SDSL).
+There are two types of DSL, namely Assymetric DSL (ADSL) and Symmetric DSL (SDSL).

 _To learn more about DSL,_ [click here](https://www.lifewire.com/different-types-of-dsl-technology-817522)